-So, this episode follows the pattern established by the last one.
-Sailor Mars is Rei Hino, a local shrine maiden who goes to an all-girls academy, a different school from Ami and Usagi.
+This episode follows the pattern established by the last one.
+Rei Hino is a local shrine maiden, who goes to an all-girls academy, a different school from Ami and Usagi.

-Rei is frustrated and doesn't know what to do.
+Rei is frustrated, and doesn't know what to do.
 Luckily, Usagi, who shows an obvious girl-crush on Rei at first sight, is willing to help.
 Of course, it's Jadeite, the villain from the previous episode, driving the bus.
-I think his plan was to lure Sailor Moon and Sailor Mercury to his lair to trap them in another dimension.
+His plan was to lure Sailor Moon and Sailor Mercury to his lair to trap them in another dimension.
 When they go, they're no match for his formidable ice powers, until Rei realizes her ability to transform into Sailor Mars, and well, you know the rest.